hujhax/austin-improv-wiki/List of Free Fringes.md

 #### *Once Upon a Time* ([[Troupes/Firth & Arjet]])
 ### Aug 16, 2012
 #### *Object Stories* ([[Performers/Neal Tibrewala]])
 What is worth?
 What gives an object value?
 Let's find out in the most ridiculous way possible!
 1. Let's take valueless objects 2.
 Give them value by making up stories about them 3.
 Auction the newly made-awesome objects off to the audience.
 Bring an object if you like!
-We'll do the legwork for you by improvising a totally untrue story all about it, and then selling it for cold, hard cash. starring: [[Performers/Peter Rogers]], [[Performers/Neal Tibrewala]], [[Performers/Troy Miller]], [[Halyn Erickson]], [[Performers/Valerie Ward]]
+We'll do the legwork for you by improvising a totally untrue story all about it, and then selling it for cold, hard cash. starring: [[Performers/Peter Rogers]], [[Performers/Neal Tibrewala]], [[Performers/Troy Miller]], [[Performers/Halyn Erickson]], [[Performers/Valerie Ward]]

 #### *[[Shows/The New Game Project|The New Game People!]]* ([[Performers/Roy Janik]])
 Brand new, never before seen improv games will be invented on the spot based on audience suggestions. starring: [[Performers/Alex Dobrenko]], [[Performers/Jon Bolden]], [[Performers/Ruby Willmann]], [[Performers/Roy Janik]]